ucl-cssb/cneta/README.md

   The sample_ID has to be ordered from 1 to n (the number of patient samples).

 There are 4 running modes in svtreeml.
-* mode 0 (default): building maximum likelihood tree from input copy numbers, using -b 1 for bootstrapping
+* mode 0 (default): building maximum likelihood tree from input copy numbers, using "-b 1" for bootstrapping
 * mode 1: a simple comprehensive test on a simulated tree
 * mode 2: computing likelihood given a tree and its parameters (branch length and mutation rates)
-* mode 3: computing maximum likelihood tree given a tree topology, using -b 1 for bootstrapping
+* mode 3: computing maximum likelihood tree given a tree topology, using "-b 1" for bootstrapping
-* mode 4: inferring ancestral states of a given tree from copy number profile (TO IMPROVE)
+* mode 4: inferring marginal and joint ancestral states of a given tree from copy number profile

 The last three modes can be used to validate the computation of likelihood.